Shore thing: Kings beat Ducks in OT

+The game contradicted both statements with scrums, fierce checks and an illegal open-ice hit that knocked Anaheim’s Ondrej Kase face-first to the ice and out of the game before the Kings emerged with a 4-3 overtime win.

+The teams combined for 51 penalty minutes, including a five-minute interference major and game misconduct for the Kings’ Kurtis MacDermid for the hit on Kase.

-ANAHEIM, Calif. -- Nick Shore scored in overtime, and Jonathan Quick recorded 33 saves as the Los Angeles Kings defeated the Anaheim Ducks 4-3 on Tuesday.
+Nick Shore scored in overtime, and Jonathan Quick recorded 33 saves for Los Angeles.
+Prior to the Tuesday game, Anaheim had defeated Los Angeles in 14 of 20 tries.

 Shore’s winner, which came at 3:51 of the extra period, was his second goal of the season.
 He looked goaltender Ryan Miller off with Dustin Brown charging down the slot and scored on a rising wrist shot.

+Miller said, “It was an overcorrection on my part.
+I didn’t make the play on it.”

+Shore said, “We had a two-on-one coming down the ice, and (Brown) made a really good play.
+We got the D and the goalie to bite, and we were fortunate it went in.”

-Los Angeles (11-2-2) killed five penalties, including a five-minute major, and scored one power-play goal in the game to win the special-teams battle.
+Los Angeles (11-2-2) killed five penalties, including the five-minute major, and scored one power-play goal to win the special-teams battle.
 The Kings also had two apparent goals disallowed in the third period.

-Brown and Anze Kopitar each had a goal and an assist in the win.
+Brown and Anze Kopitar each had a goal and an assist.
 Anaheim’s Rickard Rakell also notched a goal and an assist.

-Anaheim (6-6-3) lost its seventh of nine Pacific Division games.
-The Ducks have now lost four in a row to division rivals.
+“There’s really no quit in here,” Kopitar said.
+“We get down two goals early, but it seemed like there was a sense of calmness on the bench.
+Nobody panicked, nobody was running around like a maniac.
+We just kept our cool, kept our composure and started plugging away.”

+Anaheim (6-6-3) has won only one of four games against Pacific Division rivals this season.

-Ducks No. 1 goalie John Gibson (30 saves on 33 shots) left at 13:07 of the third period after being struck with a teammate’s stick.
-Miller finished the game for Anaheim, stopping nine of 10 shots but taking the loss.
+Ducks No. 1 goalie John Gibson (30 saves on 33 shots) left at 13:07 of the third period after being inadvertently struck with the stick of Los Angeles’ Brooks Laich after his helmet was knocked off by a Doughty slap shot.
+Miller stopped nine of 10 shots in taking the loss.

+“Our goaltending has been outstanding,” Anaheim assistant coach Trent Yawney said.
+“Going forward, we’re going to need both of them.
+It’s healthy for our team.”

+Ducks defenseman Francois Beauchemin said: “(Miller) made a couple of big saves and gave us the chance to get into overtime.”

 Anaheim opened the scoring on Jared Boll’s first goal of the year at 6:01 of the first period.

-The Ducks made it 2-0 at 12:26 of the first period, Sami Vatanen’s first of the season as well.
-Vatanen’s goal came one second after a five-minute interference penalty on the Kings’ Kurtis MacDermid expired.
-MacDermid also received a game misconduct for his hit on Ondrej Kase, who did not return.
+The Ducks made it 2-0 at 12:26 of the first period on defenseman Sami Vatanen’s first of the season.
+Vatanen’s goal came one second after MacDermid’s five-minute interference penalty expired.

 The Kings made it 2-1 at 16:58 of the first period when Kopitar scored his eighth goal.